anilabraham-IT/IntuneEDU/IntuneEDU/add-wi-fi-profile.md

 # Add a Wi-Fi Profile

-A Wi-Fi profile contains the settings needed to connect devices to your school's network.
-When you assign the profile to a user or device group, the group can automatically access your school's network on their devices.
+A Wi-Fi profile describes how to connect to your school's network.
+When you assign the profile to a user or device group, the group can automatically access your school's network from their devices.
 Profiles eliminate the need for students and teachers to manually connect to the network.

 This article describes how to configure profiles for Windows 10 and iOS devices.

 ## Supported device platforms
-Wi-Fi profiles are supported on Windows 10 devices, and on iOS devices purchased through Apple DEP.
+Wi-Fi profiles are supported on Windows 10 devices, and on iOS devices bought through Apple DEP.

 ## Configure your profile
 Windows 10 and iOS Wi-Fi configurations vary slightly.
 Because of the differences, you must create an individual Wi-Fi profile for your school's Windows 10 devices, and an individual one for your school's iOS devices.
 1. Sign in to Intune for Education > **Wi-Fi profiles**.
-2. Select the device platform you are configuring a profile for.
+2. Select the device platform you're configuring a profile for.
     a.
-If you are creating a profile for a Windows device, click **Add Windows 10 Wi-Fi profile**.
+To create a profile for a Windows device, click **Add Windows 10 Wi-Fi profile**.
     b.
-If you are creating a profile for an iOS device, click **Add iOS Wi-Fi profile**.
+To create a profile for an iOS device, click **Add iOS Wi-Fi profile**.
 3. Enter the details of your school's wireless network.
 Use the tables below to help you as you fill out these settings.
-Settings differ between device platforms so make sure you look at the table appropriate for you device.
+Settings differ between device platforms so make sure you look at the table appropriate for your device.
-4. When you are done, click **Save**.
+4. When you're done, click **Save**.

 ### Wi-Fi settings for Windows 10 devices
 |Setting |Description  |